 Madeira.
 I first visited Madeira when I was 13 with my parents.
 I remember being blown away by it, I have revisited it twice in 2019 which didn’t disappoint, there’s hardly a flat part of the island even the airport runway is built on stilts over the sea.
 With microclimates on every corner of the island, you can be at the ocean in the sun or rain then be above the clouds at the top of the mountains within a 30 min drive, its genuinely a magical tropical island.

 Northern Norway.
 Senja, Lofoten, again a place I was lucky enough to visit twice in 2019 for work projects.
 The snowcovered mountains coming out of the ocean are insane, the scale and vast landscapes in Northen Norway make you feel so small.

 Norway’s landscapes can’t be put into words.

-Nusfjord is a little fishing village we stayed for several days, one of the oldest fishing villages in Norway, it serves great food and surrounded by mountains of course.
+Nusfjord is a little fishing village we stayed in for several days, one of the oldest fishing villages in Norway, it serves great food and is surrounded by mountains of course.

 Yosemite.
-Another 2019 trip shooting for Adidas TERREX, our 2-week road trip took us to Yosemite, a place I had seen so many images and video and films.
+Another 2019 trip shooting for Adidas TERREX, our 2-week road trip took us to Yosemite, a place I had seen so many images, videos and films.
 However, the valley’s scale was not comprehendible, never before have I stood on the end of a cliff looking down 2,000m.

 Scotland can’t be overlooked, a meer 7-10 hour drive for me depending on which location I’m aiming for, so I visit Scotland as often as possible.
 I enjoy the county more in winter as there are far fewer people and the weather can be really interesting.
 The history, the castles and the landscape everything in Scotland feels old – even the Scottish pines look like withered old men!